 It also helps you to create a great resume, which much programmers neglect.
 Remember, it’s your resume that gives you a chance for an interview, if it’s not good, you won’t even get an interview call.

 In this course, you will not only learn all major data structures and algorithms but also ace coding interviews after preparing for the course’s mock interviews.
-Overall, one of the best coding interview course for Python programmers.
+Overall, one of the best coding interview courses for Python programmers.

 Here is the link to join this course — Python for Data Structures, Algorithms, and Interviews!